 We’re proud to compete in an industry that’s central to the growth of our local, national, and global economies — an industry where doing what’s right for customers and communities enables us to make a reasonable profit at the same time.
 Our customers are our friends.
 We treat them as our guests.
 We want them to be successful.
 We want them to feel as if they’re part of Wells Fargo — that we’re their company.
 We want to be approachable and caring, exceed their expectations, and invest in relationships that last a lifetime.

 One of our top priorities is protecting customers’ confidential data and information.
 Customers trust us to use that information to provide them with products and services that can save them time and money.
 They expect us to help guide them, help grow and protect their financial assets, and help them succeed financially.
 Our focus on customers is unwavering.
-That is how we have been doing business for more than 160 years and is the key to our future.
+That is how we have focused on doing business for more than 160 years and is the key to our future.

 Diversity and inclusion